andylytical/googolplex/README.md

 Consider the following example:
 > Printing 10<sup>10</sup> zeros in groups of 100 took 99 seconds.
 >
-> But printing the same number of zeros in groups of 10000 took only 4 seconds.
+> However, printing the same number of zeros in groups of 10000 took only 4 seconds.

-I predict that printing 10<sup>10</sup) zeros in even larger groups will have similar results.
+I predict that printing 10<sup>10</sup>) zeros in even larger groups will have similar results (ie: print more in less time).
 Finding the limit of these gains (by printing ever larger groups of zeros) is beyond the scope of this project.